777Rob/webguide/README.md

 - **📍 Contextual Guidance**: Tracks your progress across multiple pages.
 It knows when you've finished a step and automatically updates the plan.
 - **🗣️ Natural Voice**: Speaks instructions to you, so you can keep your eyes on the page (with a convenient "Pause Agent" button when you need quiet).
 - **⚡ User Agency**: You perform the actions.
 This ensures 100% accuracy and trust, especially for sensitive inputs like logins or payments.
+- **🔒 Privacy-First Design**: All processing happens locally or directly via your browser.
+Extension sends requests **directly** to Google's Gemini API using the key you provide with no third-party in between.

 ## Getting Started